AlfrescoArchive/acs-deployment-aws/README.md

                ParameterKey=RegistryCredentials,ParameterValue=<docker-registry-credentials>
 ```

-### Delete ACS EKS with AWS CLI
+### Deleting ACS EKS with AWS Cli
-Open a terminal an enter:
+Open a terminal and enter:
 ```
 aws cloudformation delete-stack --stack-name <master-acs-eks-stack>
 ```

-# Cluster bastion access
+## Cluster bastion access
-For accessing the cluster with using the deployed bastion follow the instructions [here](docs/bastion_access.md)
+To access the cluster using the deployed bastion, follow the instructions in [How to connect ACS bastion host remotely](docs/bastion_access.md).

-# Cluster remote access
+## Cluster remote access
-## Prerequisites
+### Prerequisites

 To access the Alfresco Content Services (ACS) deployment on AWS provided Kubernetes cluster requires: